The Maniototo: Maniototo County Council

 Maniototo County Council existed between June 1877 and October 1989, when it became part of the Central Otago District Council.
 It was larger than the statistical area, at 1239 mi2 and included the ridings of Mount Ida (Naseby), Hyde, St Bathans, Serpentine, Kyeburn, Puketoi and Idaburn.
 The county offices were moved from Naseby to Ranfurly in 1936.

 Name

-The original Māori name for the area is Māniatoto, "plains of blood", which either referred to the red tussock that covers the landscape or to old battles.
+The original Māori name for the area is Māniatoto, 'plains of blood', which either referred to the red tussock that covers the landscape or to old battles.

 Early Pākehā settlers knew the area as Napiers Plain after Peter Napier, who purchased a run there in the 1850s.

-"Maniatoto" was the official name adopted by the Honorary Geographic Board of New Zealand in 1928, but the county council preferred "Maniototo", possibly because it had already installed a large sign with that spelling.
+'Maniatoto' was the official name adopted by the Honorary Geographic Board of New Zealand in 1928, but the county council preferred 'Maniototo', possibly because it had already installed a large sign with that spelling.

 While the New Zealand Geographic Board reaffirmed the Maniatoto spelling in 1948, it changed the official name to Maniototo in 1954 due to "long and accepted usage".

+In late May 2024, the Central Otago District Council (CODC) rejected a motion to rename Maniototo Community Board to its correct Māori name Māniatoto.
+While the CODC acknowledged the error, the majority of councillors voted against the name change since it was not supported by the community board.
+According to board member and Councillor Stu Duncan, 90% of the community opposed the name change.
+Mayor of Central Otago Tim Cadogan was the only member of the Council to support the name change.

+Environment

+The Maniototo plains are home to an array of native New Zealand wildlife and plants.
+The Otekake Conservation Park managed by the New Zealand Department of Conservation can be found at the northern end of the plains.

+The Upper Taieri River flows through the Maniototo plains and is one of the only scroll plains in the Southern Hemisphere.
+The scroll plain works its way across the Maniototo and once flowed into an oxbow lake near the township of Kokonga.
+The lake was drained through agricultural practices.
+Today, there is much work underway through an initiative called Tiaki Maniototo the local community, farmers and business to restore the scroll plain and enrich the biodiversity that can be found here.

+The Maniototo is home to native species of New Zealand freshwater fish known as Galaxias.
+Rare Roundhead Galaxias (Galaxias anomalus) and Flathead Galaxias (Galaxias depressiceps) can be found in many creeks, streams and rivers across the plains and there is much work underway to protect their habitats from damage and introduced species such as trout.
+Some rare species of Galaxias are only found on the Maniototo.